-Since the technology for USB allows to make a hub port available in a PC, we introduce multiple socket programmers, ProMax (4G, 8G), also multiple single-socked programmers can be operated as GANG PROGRAM MODE while the same model are connected in a USB hub(4 or 8).
+Since the technology for USB allows to make a hub port available in a PC, we introduced multiple socket programmers, ProMax 2-4G, that can be operated in GANG PROGRAM MODE while the same model is connected in a USB hub(4).
 With the Start key in USB programmer, a programmer command stream such as Erase/Blank/Program/Verify/Security can be executed without PC software control.
 You can execute individual socket with corresponding start button or all sockets together with pressing any of START button.

-Do not touch the device in socket until the operation stream is not finished (stopped).
+Do not touch the device in socket until the operation stream is finished (stopped).
 Each operation in different socket can be displayed with blue color bar in menu screen.

-This picture illustrates how to set any of Start key enable all 8 sockets.
+This picture illustrates how to set any of Start key to enable all 8 sockets.
 This option enables any of the START button in multi-site programmer to be a start button for all others.
-So, customers don't need to press individual button as an auto programming mode
+So, customers do not need to press individual button as an auto programming mode

 The individual socket with a serial number can be executed once the Start button is pressed.
-After check the Enables START ALL button box in Config option, all 8 sockets will be executed when you click on any of the "START" key in Gang program.
-The START ALL button make all socket If the box is not checked, individual socket will be executed once the button that contains a serial number (actual programming socket) is clicked.
+After checking the Enables START ALL button box in Config option, all 8 sockets will be executed when you click on any of the "START" key in Gang program.
+The START ALL button enables all sockets.
+If the box is not checked, individual socket will be executed once the button that contains a serial number (actual programming socket) is clicked.

 Wait 10 - 30 seconds for recognizing all sockets and you can see each socket's serial number in GANG PROGRAM MODE.
 There two different features in the ProMax programmer operations.
-One feature is that Data in buffer memory can be simply duplicated into more one socket (duplication).
+One feature is that Data in buffer memory can be simply duplicated into more than one socket (duplication).
 Other feature is splitting data in buffer to the sockets by same size (set) as much as the same buffer size of selected 8-bit memory device.
-It calls "Set Programming."
+It's called "Set Programming."

 Program Opt.: Program options for automation programming.
-This operation steam will be executed once click on individual socket or START ALL button is clicked.
+This operation steam will be executed either by clicking on the individual socket or START ALL button.